 Leaders must break the cycle and come up with novel ways to support

 staff and, ultimately, improve recruitment and retention.
 Here

 are three issues that must be addressed to ensure a path to a competent,

 Healthcare organizations have always faced the struggle of having to do more with less, all while maintaining the quality of care.
 In 2021, there was an average nursing vacancy rate of 10%, which has a tremendous impact on quality of care and outcomes.
 This is an unsustainable situation, one that most organizations have sought to remedy with “quick fixes,” such as filling the gaps with high-dollar traveling nurses and offering signing bonuses.

-The goal should be to ensure that 100% of a nurse’s time learning is purposeful in order to improve the time to bedside, which will require a focus individualized learning paths, technology and peer networks, and standardization.
+The goal should be to ensure that 100% of a nurse’s time learning is purposeful in order to improve the time to bedside, which will require a focus on the following:

 Individualized learning paths

 Providing targeted and individualized training has always been a problem in healthcare.
 In most cases, nurses are provided the same training path, whether they are novice or expert.
 In an onboarding scenario, this prolongs the time to productivity and often leaves the clinician frustrated and dissatisfied in the process.
 Technology and automation can be utilized to create personalized learning paths that address the individual’s learning journey and lead to more confident and capable caregivers.